In this article, we explore opening bids of 1 and 1. The focus will be on which minor to open. This might sound simple, but there are lots of issues.

 8 7 4

 There is no "right" answer.
 Many experts open 1 and then have to figure out how to cope with a 1 response by partner.
 They either rebid 1NT (with a singleton—ugh!) or repeat the 5-card club suit (also ugh!).
-They certainly can't rebid 2, which would be a reverse, promising extra values.
+They certainly can't rebid 2, which would be a reverse, promising extra values (even more ugh!).
 I prefer to avoid the potential rebid problem by opening 1.
 When partner (you know how disappointing partners are) answers 1, I am ready.
 I rebid 2.
 It's true that I have lied by bidding my longer suit second.
 However, I have shown both minors and am willing to live with the fact that partner won't know which is the 5-card suit and which is the 4.
 I've managed to show both minors and have avoided rebidding notrump with a singleton.
 Neither approach is perfect—choose your poison.
+Of course, if you have 5 clubs with 4 diamonds and are strong enough to reverse, then you can start with 1 without worries.

 With 5-5 in the minors, always open 1.
 Even with extras, don't ever open 1, intending to reverse into diamonds.
 Bid diamonds, then clubs, then clubs again if you get the chance.
 With 5 clubs and 5 spades, some people open 1 and then bid spades twice.
 These days, most players open 1 with that shape.
-With a 6-card minor and a 5-card major, you will usually open the minor, planning to follow by bidding the major twice.
+With a 6-card minor and a 5-card major you have a tough decision.
+If the major is spades, I recommend opening in the minor and then trying to bid spades twice.
+If the major is hearts it is tougher--since you may have to reverse after a 1 response.
+So, unless you have extras, with five hearts and a 6-card minor, it is probably better to start with 1.

 With balanced hands containing fewer than 15 HCP, you are always opening one of a minor (unless, of course, you have a five-card major).
 If you have 14 HCP and a 5-card minor, feel free to upgrade to a 1NT opening.
-I'd count the fifth card in the suit as an extra point, and would open this "14"-count with 1NT:
+I'd often count the fifth card in a (decent) suit as an extra point, and would open this "14"-count with 1NT:

 K 10 5